hfiorillo/ums-crud-api/README.md

 ## Simple User Management System
 Built from scratch using html and css styling for the frontend.

-Ability to add, delete and edit users based on some basic parameters.
+Ability to add, delete and edit users based on some basic parameters using a CRUD API.